natureandjeweltones/natureandjeweltones.github.io/baby-merino.md

 Condition: New With Tags (NWT)

-#### Grey/Cream Premium Selection Sweater and Pants Set
+#### Dark Grey/Cream Micro Pattern Premium Selection Sweater & Pants Set
-Size: 4-6 months
+Size: 9-12 months

-Condition: Gently Used
+Condition:
+• Excellent used condition
+• Light natural wool fuzzing consistent with gentle wear
+• Original owner name on care labels has been fully covered with marker and is shown in photos
+• No holes, stains, thinning, or repairs noted
+• Fabric remains soft, evenly textured, and fully wearable